- 1.4.1 Apply the basic integration formulas.

 How Many Gallons of Gasoline Are Consumed?

-If the motor on a motorboat is started at and the boat consumes gasoline at a rate which can be modeled for the first two hours as gal/hr for the first hour, how much gasoline is used in the first hour?
+If the motor on a motorboat is started at and the boat consumes gasoline at the rate of gal/hr, how much gasoline is used in the first 2 hours?

 Chapter Opener: Iceboats